 2nd stop: Shinjuku.
 If you love Skyscrapers and strolling in department stores, then Shinjuku is worth the visit!
 Shinjuku is home to many of Tokyo’s skyscrapers, department stores, and Shinjuku station is considered to be the world’s busiest railway station, handling more than 2,000,000 passengers every day.

 The most iconic spot in Shinjuku is probably Godzilla’s head that can be found at the back of Gracery Hotel and roars every hour (haven’t heard it actually).
 Not really a fan of Shinjuku, maybe because I don’t like shopping in big department stores or not a big fan of skyscrapers, but Shinjuku Gyoen Park is a must visit especially during spring because of the abundance of Sakura trees.

 3rd stop: Shinjuku Golden Gai or Omoide Yokocho.
 Daring to try something new and well, very local?
 How about having a drink in one of Tokyo’s Yokocho alleys?
 Yokocho alleys are narrow alleys filled with bars that can only hold few customers (mostly less than 10).
 These are very popular in Japan, especially in Shinjuku.

 These tiny eateries usually serve alcohols, yakitori, soba, ramen, sushi and kushiyaki.
 All these small restaurants have very local feel but they’re really expensive, especially their Yakitoris.
 Well at least in one of the eateries where we dined in.

-There are lots of anime-related establishments in Akihabara, some of those are the Maid Cafes (waitresses dress like maids or Anime characters), Gundam Café, Yodobashi Camera, and Tsukomo Robot Kingdom, among others.
+There are also lots of anime-related establishments in Akihabara, some of those are the Maid Cafes (waitresses dress like maids or Anime characters), Gundam Café, Yodobashi Camera, and Tsukomo Robot Kingdom, among others.